Hermann Dietz: Social activities

 During World War I, Hermann Dietz together with Elimar Schendell and other doctors organized nursing courses at the "Auguste-Viktoria-Heim" (today's Kuyavia Pomerania Cultural Centre at 6 Kościelecki Square), where young infants were coming not only from Bromberg city but also from other regions.
 Around 130 patients were cared for each year and the institution had set up there a clinic for young mothers.

 After his return from arrest in 1920, Dr. Dietz kept on working in his private practice at 123 Gdańska street.
 He also operated two shelters for the poors, the first at 54-57a Dworcowa Street and the second in Szwederowo district, at 5 Dąbrowskiego street.
 With such actions, he gained a good reputation among Poles: he helped the poor, healed them for free and often provided medicines.
 He was particularly well known among the new displaced citizens coming from the Eastern Borderlands.

-Even during the WWII years and despite his age (over 80), Hermann Dietz continued to help Poles in the way he used to do, something really uncommon in these perilous years.
-He took care of the sick until his last breath, traveling to his patients in a black carriage with a shed.
+Despite his elderly age during WWII, Dietz provided critical assistance to Poles, an activity which was very uncommon in a difficult time for the Polish community.
+He nursed numerous sick patients until his death in 1944, traveling to them in a black carriage with a shed.